 Designed by artist Steve Ditko, Spider-Man's costume is widely recognized as being one of the most innovative and popular of its day.
-The fact that it has remained largely unchanged for over 50 years, aside from brief periods where he's worn other uniforms, is a mark of the strength and recognition of the design, which was meant to have been created by Peter Parker, the teenage hero himself. <p>Over the years, slight tweaks did take place, with certain artists rendering the webbing under his arms, and others leaving it off, or the blue of his costume alternating from almost black in its depth, to a lighter, friendlier shade, but his biggest change did not come until the '80s, when, after his regular costume was destroyed on an alien world, Spider-Man donned an all-black suit created by a strange machine. <p>This change in look was accompanied by a change in powers and demeanor, as well.
+The fact that it has remained largely unchanged for over 50 years, aside from brief periods where he's worn other uniforms, is a mark of the strength and recognition of the design, which was meant to have been created by Peter Parker, the teenage hero himself. <p>Over the years, slight tweaks have taken place, with certain artists rendering the webbing under his arms and others leaving it off; or the blue of his costume alternating from almost black in its depth to a lighter, friendlier shade.
+But his biggest change did not come until the '80s, when, after his regular costume was destroyed on an alien world, Spider-Man donned an all-black suit created by a strange machine. <p>This change in look was accompanied by a change in powers and demeanor, as well.
 No longer did Spider-Man rely on his mechanical web-shooters to sling around the city.
 Instead, his strange, organic costume produced its own webbing.
-Further, as time went on, Spider-Man became somewhat moodier and more violent, culminating in his realization that, while he was asleep, the costume had become sentient, piloting his unconscious body and brutally fighting crime. <p>Realizing the costume was an alien life form and was trying to bond with him permanently, he abandoned it, where it was eventually found by Peter's rival, disgraced reporter Eddie Brock, resulting in the creation of Venom, one of Spider-Man's greatest foes.
+Further, as time went on, Spider-Man became somewhat moodier and more violent, culminating in his realization that, while he was asleep, the costume had become sentient, piloting his unconscious body and brutally fighting crime. <p>Realizing the costume was an alien life form and was trying to bond with him permanently, he abandoned it, where it was eventually found by Peter's rival — disgraced reporter Eddie Brock — resulting in the creation of Venom, one of Spider-Man's greatest foes.
 Though he did return to his original costume, he has donned a version of the black suit several times since, usually in dark times reflective of the costume's color palette.